Vibrio cholerae bacteria of serogroups O1 and O139

 The risk for most travellers is very low, even in countries where cholera epidemics occur, provided that simple precautions are taken.
 However, humanitarian relief workers in disaster areas and refugee camps may be at risk.

-As for other diarrhoeal diseases, precautions should be taken to avoid consumption of potentially contaminated food, drinks and water.
+As for other diarrhoeal diseases, the consumption of potentially contaminated food, drinks and water should be avoided.
 Oral rehydration salts (ORS) should be carried to combat dehydration and electrolyte depletion in case of severe diarrhoea (Chapter 3).
-Cholera vaccination is not required as a condition of entry to any country.
+Cholera vaccination is not required as a condition of entry to any country